Laune Mountaineering

 Be Prepared and Don't wear Denim

-It is important to have respect for wild spaces, even if they seem picturesque and nonthreatening.
+It is important to have respect for wild spaces, even if they seem picturesque and non-threatening.
 The low altitude and gentle shape of Irish mountains may fool people into taking them lightly, but their wetness and windiness can make them just as dangerous as more imposing mountains elsewhere.

-In 1964 the surprising, and apparently inexplicable, death of three fit young men on a walk in the Peak district in the UK led to an important semi-forensic investigation into weather, clothes, and risk.
-The three men were each wearing a hooded anorak, a wool jersey, a cotton/wool blend shirt, string vest,cotton underwear, jeans,socks, sturdy walking shoes, and gloves.
+While the majority of injuries are caused by accidents or existing health conditions, exhaustion and exposure can also cause or worsen incidents.
+One key way to prevent injury or death from exposure is to wear the right clothing.
+In 1964 the surprising, and apparently inexplicable, death of three fit young men on a walk in the Peak district in the UK led to an important semi-forensic investigation into weather, clothes and risk.
+The three men were each wearing a hooded anorak, a wool jersey, a cotton/wool blend shirt, string vest, cotton underwear, jeans, socks, sturdy walking shoes and gloves.
 A test was conducted mimicking the conditions in which the young men walked.
-The big finding was that a combination of wet and windy conditions could reduce the thermal properties of clothing to nearly nothing. (it fell by an astonishing 85%).
-Jeans In particular, proved to be a very poor choice.
-To make things worse you respond to cold by shivering, which takes energy making you more
+The big finding was that a combination of wet and windy conditions could reduce the thermal properties of clothing to nearly nothing (it fell by an astonishing 85%).
+Jeans in particular proved to be a very poor choice.
+To make things worse the body responds to cold by shivering, which uses up energy, making you more tired, leading to a deadly circle of fatigue and hypothermia (it is often better to seek shelter and wait for help than to attempt to walk out of a difficult situation).

 This is why special clothes are needed for mountains, no jeans and no cotton as they can cause hypothermia.
 Mountaineering clothes today are fantastic, wicking, quick-drying, breathable, waterproof and life-saving.